the-turing-way/the-turing-way/chapters/reproducible_environments.md

 - Saved the notebook by clicking on file and then save and typing a name for the notebook.
 - Closed the notebook tab.
 - In the binder there's now a .ipynb file with that name
-- Shared the link to my binder to see if others could see the notebook and the results in it.
+- Shared the link to my binder with the .ipynb file to see if others could see the notebook and the results in it.
+- Failed.
+They don't have access.
+Instead shared the link to generate the binder (https://mybinder.org/v2/gh/r-j-arnold/binder_test_1/master).
+That generates it fresh so doesn't include the notebook, but it does the scripts etc.
+- Chatted with Will.
+So it's not possible (or at least not intended) to open a binder, create a notebook there, and then share work done on that.
+Instead you need to make and commit a notebook to your GitHub repo, and you can commit it with work already done on it (graphs etc).
+Binder being well integrated with Jupyter means that they can be opened easily without needing to install anything additional or whatever in your binder.
+However you can't *commit* the work done in the notebooks on binder.
+You can also make new notebooks like making terminals in binder as previously discussed if someone what's to run/try out things with the code but it isn't saved to your repo the same way work done on a terminal isn't.
+- Also at any point you can go to [mybinder.org](mybinder.org) and fill out the repo, branch etc and get the (which is sharable) to generate binder from it.